128technology/docs/docs/intro_installation.md

 - Have an entry in /etc/sudoers allowing you to execute Linux shell commands as root (via sudo).
 Failure to do so may result in the loss of management connectivity to the router.

 :::note
-The examples listed in this guide generally prefer running commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo.
-The SSH Root login is no longer availble.
+The examples listed in this guide generally prefer running commands as a non-root user, except as noted, and prepend commands that must be run as a superuser with sudo. **The SSH Root login is not permitted.**
 :::

 ### Regarding Upgrades
-Requirements for upgrades now include configuring a user with super user (sudo) privileges.
-The SSH Root login is no longer available.
-If the existing version allows SSH Root login, it will be disabled during the upgrade.
+[Requirements for upgrades](intro_upgrading.md) include configuring a user with super user (sudo) privileges. **The SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
 When a system is installed using the OTP ISO, a default user is configured with sudo privileges.

 ## Installation Process
 Installation is done from the 128T ISOs, typically from a bootable image on a flash drive or disk.
 The install process is as follows: